BelmY/satnogs-docs/db/api.rst

 API
 ===

-SatNOGS-DB API is a REST API that provides detailed information about Satellites and Transponders.
+SatNOGS-DB API is a REST API that provides detailed information about Satellites and Transmitters.
 This document explains how to use the API to retrieve data for your application.

 Using API Data
 --------------